urbit/developers.urbit.org/content/guides/core/hoon-school/O-subject.md

 ##  Scrying (In Brief)

 A _peek_ or a _scry_ is a request to Arvo to tell you something about the state of part of the Urbit OS.
 Scries are used to determine the state of an agent or a vane.
 The [`.^` dotket](/reference/hoon/rune/dot#dotket) rune sends the scry request to a particular vane with a certain _care_ or type of scry.
 The request is then routed to a particular path in that vane.
-Scries are discused in detail in [the App Guide](https://urbit.org/guides/core/app-school/10-scry).
+Scries are discused in detail in [App School](/guides/core/app-school/10-scry).
 We will only briefly introduce them here as we can use them later to find out about Arvo's system state, such as file contents and agent state.

 ### `%c` Clay